-IV.
-CONCLUSION
+V. CONCLUSION

 The current definition of "rural" for high cost universal support purposes is inclusive enough to allow almost every rural study area or company to be considered for support.
-Coupled with the use of embedded costs for determining the actual level of such support, the existing definition works well.
+Coupled with the continuation of separate study areas and the use of embedded costs for determining the actual level of such support, the existing definition works well.

-Embedded costs should continue to be used in the calculation of high cost support for rural telephone companies.
-Because of the diversity and uniqueness of their service territories and operations, rural company support cannot be accurately replicated using hypothetical or theoretical models.
+Embedded costs must continue to be used in the calculation of high cost support for rural telephone companies.
+Because of the diversity and uniqueness of their service territories and operations, rural ILECs' costs cannot be accurately replicated using hypothetical or theoretical models.